-- You must be a WRS member who has not yet taken a benefit from your WRS retirement account. - You must be under normal retirement age for your employment category: - o General employees age 65 - o Protective occupation employees age 53 or 54 - o Executive and Elected Officials (who began WRS employment before January 1, 2017) age 62 - o Executive or Elected Officials (who began WRS employment on or after January 1, 2017) age 65 - You must have a minimum amount of WRS-creditable service to apply, unless your disability is work related.
+- You must be a WRS member who has not yet taken a benefit from your WRS retirement account. - You must be under normal retirement age for your employment category: - o General employees age 65 - o Protective occupation employees age 53 or 54 - o Executive and Elected Officials (who began WRS employment before January 1, 2017) age 62 - o Executive or Elected Officials (who began WRS employment on or after January 1, 2017) age 65 - Exception: Protective occupation employees that become disabled between ages 50-55, have at least 15 years of WRS service, and can no longer perform the duties of their protective occupation position may apply for a special disability retirement benefit until age 55. - You must have a minimum amount of WRS-creditable service to apply, unless your disability is work related.

 Once your disability retirement application is approved, you become a WRS retiree and begin receiving a monthly annuity.
-The benefit is based on your final average earnings and your years of actual creditable service, but adds assumed service as though you worked until your normal retirement age.
+The benefit is based on your final average earnings and your years of actual creditable service but adds assumed service as though you worked until your normal retirement age.
 This benefit is paid from your WRS retirement account.

-- Your disability must have caused you to stop working, but you may remain on leave of absence (with or without pay) during the application process. - If you terminate your WRS employment before you apply and begin working in a non-WRS job, you may no longer be eligible. - ETF cannot approve your application without medical reports and an employer certification. - If you return to work, notify ETF immediately. - You may be eligible to continue group life insurance without further premium payments.
+- Your disability must have caused you to stop working, but you may remain on leave of absence (with or without pay) during the application process. - If you terminate your WRS employment before you apply and begin working in a non-WRS job, you may no longer be eligible. - ETF cannot approve your application without two qualifying medical reports and an employer certification. - If you return to work, notify ETF immediately. - You may be eligible to continue group life insurance without further premium payments.

-Generally, your employer will be asked to provide employment information after you file a claim, including that you stopped working due to your disability.
-While receiving disability retirement benefits, you will be required to provide earnings information on an annual basis.
+Your employer will be asked to provide employment information after you file a claim, including that you stopped working due to your disability.
+While receiving disability retirement benefits, you will be required to provide earnings information on an annual basis until your normal retirement age.
 You may also be required to provide ongoing medical documentation to support your claim.